 through was nothing compared to all the families and first responders.

 On May 15, the Alfred P. Murrah Building was declared unsafe for further exploration.
 Although three bodies had yet to be recovered, the structure was scheduled for demolition.
-I received a call that they were allowing families a last chance to see ground zero, and they needed medical volunteers.
+I received a call that they were allowing families one last chance to see ground zero, and they needed medical volunteers.

 I showed up at the site of what was then the worst terrorist attack on American soil.
 This was the first time I’d seen the devastation other than on TV.
 The scene was eerily quiet, with only the sound of the hanging plastic in the ripped side of the structure flapping in the wind.
 The building looked like a grotesque, broken layer cake.
 Rebar stuck out at odd angles, and drywall and insulation dripped from every tier.
 Blown-out windows looked like inky black holes.